ChatTheatre/SkotOS-Doc/Games.md

 * Arcana - Gareth Michael Skarka was attempting to build a horror game and [wrote about it](http://www.skotos.net/articles/SIGNALS.shtml.html)
 * Glory of the Nile - was to be a SkotOS Theatre; [(articles)](http://www.skotos.net/articles/playing.shtml.html)
 * S7 - not a game but a library from the "Skotos Seven" series of game projects
-* The Bane - ["In The Bane you might be a Sun Worshipper with uncertain loyalties..."](https://www.skotos.net/storyplayers/introX.html) - The Bane was one of the earliest SkotOS game attempts
+* The Bane - ["In The Bane you might be a Sun Worshipper with uncertain loyalties..."](https://www.skotos.net/storyplayers/introX.html) - The Bane was one of the earliest SkotOS game attempts and still exists in in-game fragments, often combat-related
 * The Welcome Room / The Link Zone - this was an out-of-character chat area, still to be found in some in-game fragments